 Four to six hours of direct sun each day and you’ll have the best possible show of colors.
 Perfect to have as a focal point in the small succulent container garden.

 Color: Green and White

-This stemless pocket size succulent is known for beautiful white zebra-like strips on deep green leaves.
+This stemless pocket-size succulent is known for beautiful white zebra-like stripes on deep green leaves.
 Growing it is easy!

 34. Red Pagoda